 Another thing that adds to the problem is scale.
 As data size increases, complex data modeling gets tougher.
 Using Kyvos, you can define a hierarchy to the lowest level of granularity and fully aggregate it at the time of cube building, using simple drag and drop operations.
-The best part is that when you define your hierarchies in Kyvos, it stays outside your BI tool and users across multiple tools can access the same semantic model and get consistent results.

 In this blog, I will talk about ragged and unbalanced hierarchies and how you can easily handle these in Kyvos.